RAINBOW BRIDGE

 Misty was one of my Mom's friend's kids.
 Her mom, Debbie, misses her an awful lot.

 This is Chelsea, the wonder dog.
 We are all heartbroken that Chelsea crossed over to Rainbow Bridge in July 2003.
 I don't think there was ever a dog more loved or more loving than she.
 Her mother, Karen, will never, ever forget her.
-Nor shall we.

 Max